-“So what happened, he fucked a 15-year-old, they had consensual sex, yes, that’s what happened,” said the Falco main.
+“So what happened, he fucked a 15-year-old, they had consensual sex, yes, that’s what happened,” said Trulliam.
 “Okay, that’s the story.
 Is it not good?
 It is against the law, yes, and that’s what sexual interference was.”

 According to Trulliam, Nightmare’s actions were not banworthy, since his crime was a first offense and because he expressed remorse after his relationship with the aforementioned 15-year-old came to an end.
 But in his statement, he appears to confirm that Nightmare was convicted of “sexual interference.”